GLUTEN - 5 impacts on Women's Health

 Well, staying away from gluten for at least a while may help you a lot here, too.

-We saw how gluten creates inflammation, and we know that inflammation plays on our cortisol levels, creating the stress response - in consequence destabilizing our blood sugar levels.
+We saw how gluten creates inflammation, and we know that inflammation plays on our cortisol levels, creating the stress response - in consequence destabilizing our blood sugar levels, and making it extra difficult to manage weight in a healthy way.

-If by any chance you suspect that your hormones aren't well balanced (which is the normality during the perimenopause and at least the first postmenopausal years), you may want to try to go gluten-free for a while, just to see what effects it has on you.
+If by any chance you suspect that your hormones aren't well balanced (which is the actual normality during the perimenopause and at least the first postmenopausal years), you may want to try to go gluten-free for a while, or at least to limit it as much as you can - at least until you observe what effects it has on you.

 Challenge for the ladies in their perimenopause: